MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-meeting-summary.md

 - **Transparency and explainability**: Foster transparency by clearly communicating to users how the system works, the underlying technologies used, and any limitations or potential biases.
 Ensure that users have a basic understanding of the system's capabilities and are informed about its AI-powered nature.
 - **Accountability and error correction**: Establish mechanisms for addressing errors or inaccuracies that may occur in system-generated content.
 Encourage users to review and correct any inaccuracies, taking responsibility for the final output, and ensuring it aligns with their knowledge and expertise.

-## How accurate is the sentiment analysis shown in Copilot for Sales meeting insights?
+## How accurate is the sentiment analysis shown in Sales app meeting insights?

 The sentiment analysis is AI-generated and based on the content and tone of the meeting transcript.
 While it can provide a helpful high-level view of customer tone and engagement, it's not always perfectly accurate and may misinterpret nuance, sarcasm, or context.